Validate your Sender Policy Framework record

 SSL Certificate Check Inspect a site's TLS certificate and expiry HTTP Header Check Inspect response headers, redirects and security Ping (TCP) Reachability and latency over TCP Port Check Which common ports are openDomain

 WHOIS Lookup Registration data for domains, IPs and ASNsSPF (Sender Policy Framework) tells receiving mail servers which hosts may send email for your domain.
-A broken SPF record — duplicated, too many DNS lookups, or missing an "all" mechanism — causes legitimate mail to land in spam.
+A broken SPF record — duplicated, too many DNS lookups, or missing an 'all' mechanism — causes legitimate mail to land in spam.
 IPeek finds your SPF record, parses every mechanism and flags the issues that hurt deliverability.